Current Insurance Providers Accepted:

 Medical Nutrition Therapy=Precision Nutrition

 Medical Nutrition Therapy is authorized by licensed Registered Dietitians, not a weekend-trained trainer!
-With clinical experience, we evaluate your lab results, look into your cellular activity and provide real-food recommendations to address symptoms like:
+With clinical experience, we evaluate your lab results, look into your cellular activity and provide real-food recommendations to address symptoms.

 You need something that you can stick with that is manageable, safe and sustainable.